Qiskit/qiskit/doc/install.rst

     curl https://bootstrap.pypa.io/ez_setup.py -o - | python

-For additional troubleshooting tips, see the QISKit troubleshooting page on the project's GitHub wik
+For additional troubleshooting tips, see the QISKit troubleshooting page on the project's GitHub wiki